-Professor Kate Nuñez became a full time faculty member in 2010.
-Her courses include: Employment Discrimination, Business Entities, Securities Regulation, Civil Procedure, Remedies, Workers’ Compensation, and Legal Research and Writing.
-Professor Nuñez also teaches a number of courses in the NSU Law Master's in Employment Law program.
-Professor Nuñez has served as faculty in the National Institute of Trial Advocacy's deposition skills program since 2010.
+Professor Kate Nuñez became a full time faculty member in 2010 and a tenured Professor of Law in 2018.
+Her courses include: Employment Discrimination, Civil Procedure, Business Entities, Remedies, Securities Regulation, and Workers’ Compensation.
+Professor Nuñez also teaches a number of courses in the Master of Science in Employment Law program.